NightCaster: Retrospective

 Retrospective reception of NightCaster has been mixed, with many sources commenting that the game was an example of the weak Xbox launch lineup and action-adventure catalog.
 Several critics restated mixed opinions about the game upon release of its sequel.
 Xbox Nation stated the game had "ambitious RPG posturing" but was "noting more than a glorified shoot-em-up", considering the sequel repeated the same errors as the debut.
 However, Play considered that NightCaster was a "gorgeous, addicting action game" that received a "raw deal in the press".
 Later reviews shared similarly mixed assessments.
 IGN praised the game's "unique" story, "dark and ominous" tone and "interesting" combat, but expressed the game was a "little too linear" and its characters needed "more personality".
-GamePro discussed that the game was an example of the overuse of classical elements as an fantasy trope.
+GamePro discussed that the game was an example of the overuse of classical elements as a fantasy trope.
 Games Asylum considered that whilst the game was "designed to fill the role of being the Xbox's launch-day RPG", the game had more in common with Gauntlet and other western role-playing games and was poorly received.
 TheGamer viewed the game "had a lot of potential", highlighting its "huge selection of spells" but failed to stand out due to being "quite short and simple in terms of level design and gameplay mechanics".